Thea Sharrock: TV

 In 2012, she directed Tom Hiddleston in Henry V as part of the BBC's miniseries The Hollow Crown.

 Film

 Sharrock's feature film debut, an adaptation of the novel Me Before You, was announced in 2014.
 The film was released in 2016 and grossed $207 million worldwide.
 She directed the 2020 Disney adventure The One and Only Ivan, based on the book of the same name.
+She directed Wicked Little Letters, which premiered in 2023, about a series of poison pen letters sent in 1920s Littlehampton in Britain.

 Personal life

 Sharrock is married to National Theatre production manager Paul Handley, with whom she has two sons.
 Daniel Radcliffe is godfather to their son Misha.